 Con: Not the most elegant solution, and it isn’t always possible to find one that will match an existing sofa well.
 Plus, it only works for one.

 Similar to an armchair+ottoman, a chaise or divan offers you a fully reclined seat, but in a single piece.
 Unlike any other form, though, these are available in both side facing and forward facing designs.
 First, forward facing designs are like extended chairs with built in footrests.
-These can’t be used as regular chairs, but have a cleaner, more unified look than you’d get from a chair with a separate ottoman, and are less prone to slipping.
+This fixed design is great for lounging, but also means these chaises can’t be used as standard chairs.
+That said, front-facing chaises have a cleaner, more unified look than you’d get from a chair with a separate ottoman, and are less prone to slipping.

 Pro: Great classic style and solid construction